ruiqi-zhong/SemanticScaffold/README.md

 we need for our implementation.
 Note that the result might be slightly different, as we used the initial dataset release of  Kulal et al., 2019 (rather than the updated version).
 We denote each program/problem as [subid]-[probid]-[workerid].

-## 2. Code pieces
+## 2. Code Pieces
-Since translating code pieces is not our focus, we precomputed all the translations and dumped it into spoc/pre_trans/ for ease of reproducibility.
+Since translating code pieces is not our focus, we precomputed all the translations and dumped it into ```spoc/pre_trans/``` for ease of reproducibility.
 To reproduce the training process, change directory to the  ```src``` folder and run

 ```python3 onmt_dir/prepare_for_onmt.py comments```